Dynamics: Force and Newton’s Laws of Motion and Applications: Friction, Drag and Elasticity

 Learning Objectives

-- Apply Newton’s third law to define systems and solve problems of motion.
+Apply Newton’s third law to define systems and solve motion-related problems in biological contexts.

 Newton’s Third Law of Motion